codesharedot/qtum-price-ruby/README.md

-# stellar price ruby
+# unus-sed-leo price ruby

-Gets the stellar price with Ruby (from JSON).
+Gets the unus-sed-leo price with Ruby (from JSON).

 https://ruby-lang.co